 When launching instances, Ocean supports an optimal blend of lifecycles.
 The preference is running on spare capacity, which provides the optimal cost.
 However, when vacant reservations are available, Ocean will utilize them first, since they are already paid for.

 Moreover, Ocean leverages its predictive capabilities to predict spare capacity interruption, and is able to proactively replace endangered instances with ones from safer markets, or fall back to On Demand if needed.
 This proactive approach means that nodes are able to drain gracefully, and their workload migrated to their replacements without any downtime.
-This way, Ocean can sustain highly available production workloads.

 All of this happens automatically, with minimal setup required.
 Users can create a new Ocean cluster to join their existing container cluster within minutes, and let Ocean get to work.
 This creates a “serverless containers” experience, which frees engineers to focus on developing new projects rather than on maintaining infrastructure.
 However, Ocean does provide granular control and deep visibility for those who want it, with many additional features.
 In the next section, we’ll explore those.